osism/osism.github.io/docs/guides/other-guides/migration-guide/vmware-esxi.md

 +----------+--------------------------------------+--------------------------------------+------+------------------------+--------------------------------------+--------------------------------------+
 ```

-### Howto access the VNC console
+### How to access the VNC console

-To get the VNC URL for console Login use:
+To get the VNC URL for console login use:

 ```
 openstack console url show 71a8b930-4212-434a-8891-afdeeb1802dc